Sleep When it’s Very Hot – Helpful Tricks

 It’s true that during the summer we eat less and the menu is lighter.
 We prefer salads and vegetables rather than soups and cooked foods.

-However, we also need to eat less food if we want to easily get a good night’s sleep.
+However, we also need to eat less food if we want to sleep when it’s very hot.

 Opt for fresh fruits, yogurt, ice cream, juices and smoothies before going to bed.
-They will also help you hydrate if you aren’t a person who drinks a lot of water.
+These will also help you hydrate if you aren’t a person who drinks a lot of water.

 Avoid eating large amounts of foods that are very spicy or seasoned.